Mount Eliza Escarpment Project

 Will this affect the slope stability?

-Recent assessment of the escarpment has indicated that the slopes have undergone relatively minor erosion and deterioration.
-BGPA is managing the increased instability risk presented by tree removals through ongoing consultation with GHD (geotechnical engineers), as well as regular assessments.
+Recent assessments of the escarpment have indicated that the slopes have undergone relatively minor erosion and deterioration.
+BGPA is managing the increased instability risk presented by tree removals through ongoing consultation with GHD (geotechnical engineers), regular assessments, as well as erosion control works and revegetation.
 Public safety measures will be in place for the duration of the project, including exclusion zones and rock catch fences.
-An exclusion zone will remain in place at Mounts Bay Gardens (Goonininup) following the works to manage public safety.
+An exclusion zone will remain in place at Mounts Bay Gardens (Goonininup) and further along the escarpment in the vicinity of Lovers Walk for the duration of restoration works to manage public safety.

 What will Mount Eliza and Mounts Bay Gardens (Goonininup) look like in future?

 The first stage of the project is to control the immediate threat of PSHB.
-Once tree removals have been completed, BGPA will begin a process of assessment, planning, consultation and co-design to create a new vision for this much-loved area.
+Once tree removals have been completed, BGPA will begin restoration of impacted areas.
 This webpage will be updated as the project progresses.

 What is being done to combat PSHB?